mehdias63/Audiophile-e-commerce-website/README.md

-# Frontend Mentor - Newsletter sign-up form with success message
+# Frontend Mentor - Audiophile e-commerce website form with success message

 This is a solution to the
 [Audiophile e-commerce website form with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).